Widely known as Malaysia’s version of the Maldives, Kapalai Island is an idyllic, sun-steeped paradise located in the middle of the Celebes Sea.

 When it comes to diving, Kapalai Island serves as more than just a gateway to the diving mecca that is Sipadan.
 Together with Mabul, Kapalai is known as an excellent muck diving destination.

-Sipadan-Kapalai Dive Resort (read on TripAdvisor) is one of 12 dive operators who have been granted Sipadan Permits directly from the government, so you can rest assured that you will not be paying a premium for the permits.
+It is one of 12 dive operators who have been granted Sipadan Permits directly from the government.

 Sipadan-Kapalai Dive Resort is also one of several resorts in Mabul that offer unlimited house reef diving.